- Who is Australian Secure Capital Fund?

 Our funds offer customers access to business finance with a fast, efficient and sensible lending approach whilst still adopting a stringent lending criteria.

 ASCF operates three pooled mortgage funds: ASCF Premium Capital Fund, ASCF Select Income Fund and ASCF High Yield Fund.
-Each offer different rates of return to investors.
+Each Fund offers different targeted rates of return to investors.
 Click here to view our rates.

 ASCF Premium Capital Fund provides short to medium term 1st mortgage loans to a maximum Loan to Valuation Ratio of 70% for a maximum loan term of 24 months.
-This fund pays investors between 5.00% and 5.5% per annum depending on their investment term and also provides investors with additional capital protection measures via Interest Spread Protection.
-Please see below section on Interest Spread Protection.
+This fund pays investors a targeted distribution of up to 6.75% per annum depending on their investment term and also provides investors with additional capital protection measures via Spread Protection.
+Please see below section on Spread Protection.
 Returns are paid monthly.

 ASCF Select Income Fund provides short term 1st mortgage loans to a maximum Loan to Valuation Ratio of 80% for a maximum term of 12 months.
-This fund pays investors between 6.25% and 6.75% per annum depending on their investment term.
+This fund pays investors a targeted distribution of up to 7.25% per annum depending on their investment term.
 Returns are paid monthly.

 ASCF High Yield Fund provides short term 1st and 2nd mortgage loans to a maximum Loan to Valuation Ratio of 80% for a maximum term of 12 months.
-This fund pays investors between 7.49% and 8.09% per annum depending on their investment term.
+This fund pays investors a targeted distribution of up to 7.75%* per annum depending on their investment term.
 Returns are paid monthly.
 The ASCF High Yield Fund is able to pay investors higher returns because a percentage of the loans made by this fund are secured by 2nd mortgages.
-Such loans rank second in priority to a 1st mortgage and accordingly the borrowers are charged a higher interest rate and the fund receives a higher return.
+Such loans rank second in priority to first mortgage loans and, accordingly, borrowers are charged a higher interest rate and investors may receive a higher rate of return compared to our first mortgage only Funds.

 An example of a second mortgage loan scenario could be where a borrower owns a property valued at $1M and has a first mortgage to XYZ bank for $500,000.
-Under our Product Disclosure Statement, we would be able to provide that borrower with a $300,000 second mortgage which would bring the total LVR on the property to 80%.
+Under the terms of the ASCF High Yield Fund, the Fund would be permitted to provide the borrower with a $300,000 second mortgage which would bring the total LVR on the property to 80%.

 The only other difference is if the borrower were to default and we were forced to sell the property under the terms of our second mortgage, XYZ bank would have first priority over the sale proceeds in order to recover their loan, outstanding interest and fees and we would have a second ranking priority.